 Depression, a recurring mental disorder plaguing more than 300 million people worldwide, can stem from traumatic life experiences and substance abuse or may just be a result of your genes, not in your control.
 Belonging to a family with a history of depression, lack of omega-3s in your diet, chronic illnesses like Parkinson’s, and even certain medications can put you at a higher risk of suffering from depression.
 Seek help if you are struggling to come out of your sadness.

 Are you overwhelmed by intense feelings of hopelessness and despair?
 If so, it’s time for you to seek medical help, especially if these feelings are persistent and preventing you from leading a normal, active life.
 Your doctor may recommend a form of psychotherapy known as cognitive behavioral therapy (CBT) which can help you recognize and positively change negative thoughts and behavioral patterns.
 When compared to other standard treatments for depression, CBT has been proven to reduce the overall risk of relapse.

 Are you a dog lover?
 If so, you know just how friendly dogs can be.
-Therapy dogs, in particular, are especially sweet.
+Therapy dogs, in particular, are especially sweet and affectionate.
 These are dogs that visit nursing homes and hospitals, offering love and affection to mentally or physically ill patients.1 It’s enough to make anyone smile!
 Even[.....]

 Depression is a complex condition.
 Dysthymia, bipolar depression, adjustment disorder, atypical depression, seasonal affective disorder, postnatal depression are just some types.
 Common symptoms include feelings of hopelessness and a loss of interest in things that were once enjoyable.
 Constant fatigue, a lack of appetite, and insomnia are also red flags.